 Home to some of the highest-quality works of art on Earth and its collection represents diverse artistic traditions from all over the world, from the famous Chagall windows to iconic paintings like “American Gothic” and “Paris Street, Rainy Day,” you’ll find so many instantly recognizable pieces and artifacts in this marvelous museum.

-Don’t forget to check out their impressive and ever-changing array of special exhibits, including my favorite, “Ireland: Crossroads of Art and Design, 1690-1840.”
+Don’t forget to check out their impressive and ever-changing array of special exhibits, including my favorite, “Invisible Man: Gordon Parks and Ralph Ellison in Harlem.”

 Museum of Contemporary Art (MCA)